Diagnosis and treatment of pulmonary alveolar proteinosis in adults

 This review will provide an approach to the diagnosis and treatment of PAP.
 General approaches to adult and pediatric interstitial lung disease are described separately.
-(See "Approach to the adult with interstitial lung disease: Clinical evaluation" and "Approach to the adult with interstitial lung disease: Diagnostic testing" and "Approach to the infant and child with interstitial lung disease".)
+(See "Approach to the adult with interstitial lung disease: Clinical evaluation" and "Approach to the adult with interstitial lung disease: Diagnostic testing" and "Approach to the infant and child with diffuse lung disease (interstitial lung disease)".)

 EVALUATION AND DIAGNOSIS